Dear reader of ADxS.org, please excuse the disruption.

 • More sensitive to pain.

 COMT is influenced by oestrogen.
-In women, the COMT-Val-158-Val polymorphism leads to better executive functions and better mental performance than the COMT-Met-158-Met polymorphism during periods of high oestrogen levels.133
+In women, the COMT-Val-158-Val polymorphism leads to better executive functions and better mental performance than the COMT-Met-158-Met polymorphism during periods of high oestrogen levels.136

 Healthy 4-year-old children with thyroid-stimulating hormone levels in the upper normal range have a higher risk of ADHD than children with low free thyroxine levels.
 Thyroid disorders are more common in women than in men.
-Since there is a possible association with thyroid hormone receptor insensitivity in ADHD, the role of thyroid hormones in the development and manifestation of ADHD in women and girls should be investigated more closely.134
+As ADHD continues to show a possible association with thyroid hormone receptor insensitivity, a role of thyroid hormones in the development and manifestation of ADHD in women and girls should be further investigated.137

-One study found significant sex- and age-specific differences in creatine, choline and glutamate/glutamine in the ACC, and significant age-specific differences in choline and glutamate/glutamine in the cerebellum.135
+One study found significant sex- and age-specific differences in creatine, choline and glutamate/glutamine in the ACC, and significant age-specific differences in choline and glutamate/glutamine in the cerebellum.138

 MPH showed